bramwalet/Subliminal.bundle/README.md

 * **Remember: before you open a bug-ticket please double-check, that you've deleted the Sub-Zero.bundle folder BEFORE every update** (to avoid .pyc leftovers)

 ## Changelog
+RC-5.2
+- revert back to /plexinc-agents/LocalMedia.bundle/tree/dist instead of /plexinc-agents/LocalMedia.bundle/tree/master, as the current public PMS version is too old for that

 RC-5.1
 - make hearing_impaired option more configurable and clear (see #configuration-)